pulumi/pulumi-hugo/themes/default/content/blog/nodejs-binaries-with-pkg/index.md

 ### 2 - Set `bin` in `package.json`

-Pkg will use [the bin field from your package.json](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#bin) to find the entry point so you just have to specify a path to the directory containing your `package.json`.
+`pkg` will use [the bin field from your package.json](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#bin) to find the entry point so you just have to specify a path to the directory containing your `package.json`.

 ```json
 {